2022 GEICO 500: Background

 Talladega Superspeedway, formerly known as Alabama International Motor Speedway, is a motorsports complex located north of Talladega, Alabama.
 It is located on the former Anniston Air Force Base in the small city of Lincoln.
 A tri-oval, the track was constructed in 1969 by the International Speedway Corporation, a business controlled by the France family.
 Talladega is most known for its steep banking.
 The track currently hosts NASCAR's Cup Series, Xfinity Series and Camping World Truck Series.
 Talladega is the longest NASCAR oval with a length of 2.66-mile-long (4.28 km) tri-oval like the Daytona International Speedway, which is 2.5-mile-long (4.0 km).
+It was the final race of Greg Biffle's NASCAR career before his death in an aviation accident on December 18, 2025.